survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 LaneActions.attachToLane({laneId});
 ```

 `waitFor` is a feature that should be used carefully.
 Always consider other alternatives before using it.
-In this particular case there's no easy way around it.
+In this particular case, there's no easy way around it.

 To get started we should add `attachToLane` to actions as before: